elb0/elb0.github.io/_posts/2018-05-23-twitter-for-events.md

     d.
 Promote your event on Twitter and introduce the hashtag, tag any Twitter using speakers – it seems speakers often appreciate this promotion and will help share it on, but now in a way connected to you with your hashtag

-2. During the event
+**2. During the event**

-    a.
-If possible have someone monitoring Twitter through a dashboard like Hootsuite

-        i.
-Good streams include:
+    a\.
+If possible have someone monitoring Twitter through a dashboard like Hootsuite.
+Good streams include: your hashtag, your mentions and your new followers

-           *	Your hashtag

-           *	Your mentions

-           *	Your new followers

   b.
 Retweet great Tweets, like other Tweets and follow people engaging with you if appropriate